 Tip #2: Rearrange your office space and consider accommodations

 According to the Department of Labor Statistics, most workplace accommodations cost less than $500, while nearly a quarter cost “nothing at all.”
-Even before your new hire starts, you can begin to consider accommodations, such as:
+Even before your new hire starts, you can begin to consider accommodations.